tsackton/taelgar/Gazetteer/Greater Sembara/Refounded Alliance of Aurbez/Aursen Crossing.md

 > `$=dv.view("_scripts/view/get_Affiliations")`

 %%
-[[Aursen Crossing]], small river village at the crossing of the Aursen with the Dunmar Road Only invented stuff about this in the primary sources folder, not necessarily canonical
+Aursen Crossing, small river village at the crossing of the Aursen with the Dunmar Road Only invented stuff about this in the primary sources folder, not necessarily canonical
 %%